Lost a pet? Found a pet? Call (702)760-PETS to reach our Pet Support Hotline.

 Las Vegas is overflowing with tiny, vulnerable kittens who need a safe place to grow.
 In this video, we show you how simple—and rewarding—it is to become a kitten foster.

-What Kind of Kittens Can You Foster?
+What Kinds of Kittens Can You Foster?

 We have kittens at all stages of development—so whether you’re a night owl, a work-from-home snuggler, or just looking to help on your schedule, we’ll help you find the right fit.